schang03-boop/python-npm/README.md

 # Python NPM-like Package Manager

 A lightweight, NPM-inspired package manager implemented in Python.
-This project aims to provide a simple yet effective way to manage dependencies in Python projects, mimicking some of the core functionalities of Node.js's NPM.
+This project aims to provide a simple yet effective way to manage dependencies in NodeJS projects, mimicking some of the core functionalities of Node.js's NPM.

 ## Features